Skip to Main Content

 Once certified, PAs are required to complete 100 hours of continuing medical education courses every two years, and in addition must pass a recertification examination every 10 years.
 Besides NCCPA certification, most states also require that PAs register with the state medical board.
 State rules and regulations vary greatly concerning the work of PAs, and applicants are advised to study the laws of the state in which they wish to practice.

-Licensing for physician assistants varies by state.
-New graduates should contact their state's licensing board to find out about specific requirements.
+"All 50 states, the District of Columbia, the U.S. territories, the U.S. military, and many employers have decided to rely on NCCPA certification as one of the criteria for employment, licensure, or regulation of PAs," according to the National Commission on Certification of Physician Assistants.
 Some states grant temporary licenses to physician assistants who have applied for the PANCE.
 For permanent licensure, most states require verification of certification or an official record of their exam scores.

 Related Professions